240312_Kommentar-NPC_KD-MZ_452017396

 The main reason for this is the leadership’s continued emphasis on stronger steering by the Chinese Communist Party (CCP) and more technological self-reliance.
 Efforts to improve the business environment have come hand in hand with stronger party control, including a renewed push for party-cell building in the private sector, reports of volunteer militias set up in companies, as well as stronger guidance over what the party deems to be correct corporate behavior.
 Similarly, opening measures for foreign companies are also being undercut by moves in other areas.
 For example, the government plans to get rid of foreign equipment across its entire information infrastructure.

 Ensuring China’s security is paramount for Xi.
 Just before the NPC, its Standing Committee adopted revisions to China’s State Secrets Law.
 Together with the revamped Anti-Espionage Law, it significantly expands the scope of what can be declared restricted information and espionage, making it more difficult to gather reliable information.
 The party’s grip on public opinion continues to tighten.
-A recent opinion poll showing public dissatisfaction with the current economic situation was swiftly censored, as were critical assessments of the country’s woes by well-known Chinese economists.
+A recent opinion poll showing public dissatisfaction with the current economic situation was swiftly censored, as were critical assessments of the country’s woes by well-known Chinese economists

 Beijing’s new development paradigm neglects an important part of the equation